JieunSong/Jieun-Song_Personal-Website/content/project/listening effort.md

 date = 2016-04-27T00:00:00

 # Project title.
 title = "1.
-Neural processing of speech"
+Speech perception in realistic environments"

 # Project summary to display on homepage.
 summary = ""

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "brain.jpg"
+image_preview = "project_EEG.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`